lpmi-13/sadpods-badlogs/README.md

 ## Run in Gitpod

-You can run this entirely in gitpod if you want.
+This is intended to run this entirely in gitpod, so please run it there.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/lpmi-13/sadpods)